dan-antonelli/dantonelli-portfolio/README.md

 # Portfolio

+## Development Guidelines

+### Line Endings
+This project uses LF (Line Feed) for line endings across all platforms to maintain consistency.
+Please ensure your editor is configured to use LF line endings when working on this project.

 ## TODO

 - SEO
 - bundler?
 - tone down text size
 - maybe include font instead of import?
+- import orders
 - image compression
 - check on other browsers
 - mobile friendliness